-Financial assistance
+9.9 Financial assistance

-Response and recovery from an emergency/disaster event can have major financial impacts on the community.
-Financial assistance may be available under the Disaster Recovery Funding Arrangements

-(DRFA) or State Disaster Relief Arrangements (SDRA).
+Response and recovery from an disaster event can have major financial impacts on the community.
+Financial assistance may be available under the Disaster Recovery Funding Arrangements (DRFA) or State Disaster Relief Arrangements (SDRA).
 The Queensland Reconstruction Authority manages these arrangements.

 There are various types of assistance including personal hardship, essential services grants, restoration of public assets, assistance for small businesses and primary producers.
-The Queensland Reconstruction Authority has fact sheets and guidelines available at: https://www.qra.qld.gov.au/our-work/disaster-recovery-funding
+The Queensland Reconstruction Authority has fact sheets and guidelines available for current situations.